-LED COLOR STATUS DESCRIPTION BPS Green Blinking The system is receiving power from the backup power supply.
-On The backup power supply is connected and active.
-Off The backup power supply is not ready or not active.
-PWR Green On The system is turned on.
+LED COLOR STATUS DESCRIPTION PWR Green On The system is turned on.
 Off The system is off.
 SYS Green Blinking The system is rebooting and performing self-diagnostic tests.
 On The system is on and functioning properly.
 Off The power is off or the system is not ready/malfunctioning.
 ALM Red On There is a hardware failure.
 Off The system is functioning normally.
-GBIC Slot LNK Green On The link to this port is up.
-Off The link to this port is not connected.
-ACT Green Blinking This port is receiving or transmitting data.
-Gigabit Port LNK, ACT Green Blinking The system is transmitting/receiving to/from an Ethernet network.
-On The link to a 1000 Mbps Ethernet network is up.
+LNK/ACT Green Blinking The system is transmitting/receiving to/from an Ethernet network.
+(Gigabit ports) On The link to a 1000 Mbps Ethernet network is up.
+Off The link to an Ethernet network is down.
 Amber Blinking The system is transmitting/receiving to/from an Ethernet network.
 On The link to a 100 Mbps Ethernet network is up.
-Green and Amber Blinking The system is transmitting/receiving to/from an Ethernet network.
+Off The link to an Ethernet network is down.
+FDX (Gigabit ports) Amber On The Gigabit port is negotiating in full-duplex mode.
+Off The Gigabit port is negotiating in half-duplex mode and no collisions are occurring.
+GBIC Slots LNK Green On The link to this port is up.